dreamcatcher-tech/network/Inbox/2025-04-24 1937 rapid syncing of git repos.md

 cache tree and meta requests as well ?

 If we could test without the store updates and render updates ? it might be slow for other reasons.

+CustomerTable is choking the thread, which is why the downloads take so long.

+So probably best way is to not render until we have fully synced, and then in the background, we only sync the full updated tree, rather than these intermediary states because:
+- complicated to do the walking of
+- high network load with individual requests
+- complicated to do the rendering in a compute efficient way